apace7/local_volume_database/README.md

 pip install .
 ```

-The `LVDBDIR` envirnment variable is used to point to the location of the input YAML files (/data_input/).
+The `LVDBDIR` environment variable is used to point to the location of the input YAML files (/data_input/).